Maria Ouspenskaya: Life and career

-Ouspenskaya was born in Tula, Tsarist Russia.
+Ouspenskaya was born in Tula, Russia.
 She studied singing in Warsaw and acting in Moscow.
 She was a founding member of the First Studio, a theatre studio of the Moscow Art Theatre.
 There she was trained by Konstantin Stanislavsky and his assistant Leopold Sulerzhitsky.

 The Moscow Art Theatre traveled widely throughout Europe, and when it arrived in New York City in 1922, Ouspenskaya decided to stay there.
 She performed regularly on Broadway over the next decade.
 She taught acting to Lee Strasberg among others, at the American Laboratory Theatre, and in 1929, together with Richard Boleslawski, her colleague from the Moscow Art Theatre, she founded the School of Dramatic Art in New York City.
 One of Ouspenskaya's students at the school was an unknown teenaged Anne Baxter.

 Although she had appeared in a few Russian silent films many years earlier, Ouspenskaya stayed away from Hollywood until her school's financial problems forced her to look for ways to repair her finances.
 According to ads from Popular Song magazine in the 1930s, around this time Ouspenskaya also opened the Maria Ouspenskaya School of Dance on Vine Street in Los Angeles.
 Her pupils included Marge Champion, the model for Disney's Snow White.

 In spite of her marked Russian accent, she did find work in Hollywood, playing European characters of various national origins.
 Her first Hollywood role was in Dodsworth (1936), which brought her a nomination for an Academy Award for Best Supporting Actress.
-(Her onscreen appearance in that film was one of the briefest ever to garner a nomination.)
 She received a second Oscar nomination for her role in Love Affair (1939).